-That list would include her other three children with first husband Steve Letourneau and two more with Vili Fualaau, the estranged husband she had officially separated from last year after several long months in are-they-or-aren't-they limbo.
+That list would include her other three children with first husband Steve Letourneau and two more with Vili Fualaau, the estranged husband she had officially separated from in 2019 after several long months in are-they-or-aren't-they limbo.

 "I'm not surprised that they got married," Letourneau's lawyer and friend David Gehrke told People in 2017, when the duo first announced their split.
 "And I'm not surprised, in this day and age, that they are separating."

-Theirs was a relationship that spanned decades and captured the attention of the world, its existence dissected at water coolers across America and in more than a made for TV movies.
-Because their boy-meets-girl story started when Fualaau, 37, was an actual boy.
+Theirs was a relationship that spanned decades and captured the attention of the world, its existence dissected at water coolers across America and in more than a few made for TV movies.
+Because their boy-meets-girl story started when Fualaau, now 40, was an actual boy.
 And Letourneau had been his teacher.
-Their older daughter was born while Letourneau was on trial for child rape, and their younger daughter was born while she was in prison.
+Their older daughter Audrey Lokelani Fualaau was born while Letourneau was on trial for child rape, and their younger daughter Georgia Fualaau (now pregnant with her first child) was born while she was in prison.

 "I thought this could be trouble, because it's not really a social norm," Letourneau reflected in 2004 about her choices on CNN's Larry King Live, "but I didn't—I didn't have an idea—I didn't believe that it was a felony.
 It just...I knew it just didn't...just wasn't normal."

 In 1996, Letourneau was a well-liked, well-respected teacher at Shorewood Elementary School in Burien, Wash.
 Born Mary Kay Schmitz, she had been married to Steve Letourneau since 1985, the pair deciding to marry while students at Arizona State after she got pregnant.
-They had four children between the ages of 11 and 2.
+They had four children.

 Letourneau's father, John Schmitz, was a former Republican state senator and congressman representing Orange County—who, it was discovered in 1982, had extra-maritally fathered two children with a former student of his from when he taught at Santa Ana College.
-The known conservative, whose views proved too extreme for the John Birch Society, embarked on the affair in 1973, the same year his 3-year-old son Philip accidentally drowned in the family pool.
+The known conservative embarked on the affair in 1973.
 Schmitz died in 2001, still married to Letourneau's mother, Mary, after 47 years.

 "John and Mary were just so ideologically strict, so repressive," women's rights advocate and attorney Gloria Allred, who knew the couple, told People in 1998.
 "I'm sure [Mary Kay] never felt comfortable talking to them about things she might have been feeling."

-Letourneau had known Vili Fualaau since he was 8 years old and in her second-grade class.
-Vili's parents were divorced and he lived with his mother, Soona.
-His dad, in prison at the time for armed robbery, had been married five times; Vili had 17 siblings.
+Letourneau had known Fualaau since he was 8 years old and in her second-grade class.
+His parents were divorced and he lived with his mother, Soona.
+His dad, in prison at the time for armed robbery, had been married five times; Fualaau had 17 siblings.
 Letourneau knew his mom and other members of the family.

 Fualaau was barely 13 and had just finished sixth grade, again having been in Letourneau's class, when their sexual relationship began.
 They were both taking the same art class at a community college that summer and she encouraged his drawing and poetry writing.

-She later told Larry King that she and Villi had a "really compatible sense of humor" and a similar "perspective on life."
+She later told Larry King that she and Fualaau had a "really compatible sense of humor" and a similar "perspective on life."

-Vili had begun his adolescent advances after making a bet with his cousin that he could "get" Mary.
+Fualaau had begun his adolescent advances after making a bet with his cousin that he could "get" her.
 "I remember I used to like plan the next day, like 'What I was gonna do, what was I gonna say, what I was gonna, like, what surprise I was gonna leave on her desk,'" Fualaau later told Dateline.
 He objected to being called a victim.

 On Australia's Sunday Night in 2018, he recalled, "Mary and I became really close, and I kinda forgot about the bet."